Quick take

 In use

 9 Nm sounds modest on paper and in practice it is enough for most of what most sim racers do.
 In a GT3 around Spa with a sensible in-game force setting, the R9 V3 has plenty of headroom and the FFB feels settled and detailed.
-The simracingcockpit.gg iRacing FFB guide for the R-range has the right starting point: set the in-game wheel force to 9.0 Nm to match the peak, leave linear mode on, and tune from there.
-Uncle Joe Racing did a long-form torture test running back-to-back Daytona races at maximum FFB and the base survived the abuse without thermal cuts, which matches what I have seen from other long-term R9 owners.
-The thermal management on the V3 is the most obvious step forward over the V2.
+The right starting point for iRacing is to set the in-game wheel force to 9.0 Nm to match the peak, leave linear mode on, and tune from there - that lines up with the per-game settings the simracingcockpit.gg iRacing FFB guide for the R-range publishes.
+I noted the V3 also handles back-to-back Daytona stints at maximum FFB without thermal cuts in long-form torture testing, which is the kind of abuse the V2 occasionally complained about in hot rooms.
+The thermal management on the V3 is the most obvious practical step forward over the V2, ahead even of the sensor upgrade for most drivers.

 The 9 Nm ceiling shows up in the same place it always shows up.
 Heavy formula and prototype work at full FFB will clip the peaks, and you will lose detail on the loaded steering moments.
 The fix is to back the in-game force off so the peaks fit inside the envelope, and once you do that the base behaves itself in any car.
-If you spend most of your time in Hypercars or LMP at full stiffness, you should be looking at the R12 or R16 instead.
+If you spend most of your time in Hypercars or LMP at full stiffness, you should be looking at the R12 V2 or R16 V2 instead.

 What to watch out for